Seán Canney

 He has advocated the reopening the Western Rail Corridor to trains from Galway to Claremorris and Tuam railway station.

 He left the Independent Alliance in May 2018, but continued to support the government.

 In a reshuffle after the resignation of Denis Naughten from cabinet, Canney returned to the ministerial ranks on 16 October 2018.
 On 13 October 2018, he was appointed by the government on nomination by Leo Varadkar as Department of Rural and Community Development and at the Department of Communications, Climate Action and Environment with special responsibility for natural resources, community affairs and digital development.

 Canney was re-elected at the February 2020 general election.
 He stayed in ministerial office until the formation of a new government on 27 June 2020.
 He sat in the Regional Group in the 33rd Dáil.

 He was re-elected to the Dáil at the 2024 general election and was a member of the Regional Independent Group.
 On 23 January 2025, he was appointed as a Minister of State at the Department of Transport with responsibility for International and road transport, logistics, rail and ports.
 He is also a super junior minister, one of four Ministers of State in attendance at cabinet, but without a vote.
+In December 2025, he received criticism from road safety groups for abandoning a planned restructuring of the Road Safety Authority which had been announced by his predecessor, James Lawless.